 - Previous recipients of a Dissertation Fellowship award (transdisciplinary or otherwise) are not eligible.

-- Doctoral study registration must be maintained during Fall 2022 and Spring 2023, unless the dissertation is completed earlier.
+- Doctoral study registration must be maintained during fall 2023 and spring 2024, unless the dissertation is completed earlier.

 Please address any questions about the CGU dissertation award application process to the Faculty Research Committee via the Office of Research and Sponsored Programs.